vnali/craft-asset-indexes-extra-docs/README.md

 This Craft CMS plugin helps you to add extra functionalities to the Asset Indexes utility in Craft CMS.

 ## License & Pricing
-This is going to be a commercial plugin available through the [Craft plugin store](https://plugins.craftcms.com/developer/vnali).
+This is a commercial plugin available through the [Craft plugin store](https://plugins.craftcms.com/developer/vnali).

 ## Requirement
 Craft 5 and higher.